Blog / Machine learning

 What’s more, leaning into loss aversion can be beneficial in making the case for investment.
 This is partly because it produces higher numbers than some other approaches, such as the net position approach (below).

-Overall, this method looks at perceived losses more than actual losses.
 But in doing so, there is one disadvantage.
-You find yourself ignoring the margin on the order – the cost of the goods sold.
+You find yourself ignoring the margin on the order: the cost of the goods sold.

-The net position method
+3. The net position chargeback calculation method

-This brings us to the net financial position method.
 This compares where you are now relative to where you were before the order even happened.
 You set to one side the payment that got reversed.
-Instead, you ask yourself – what is my net financial position now, compared to before the order happened?

 This approach highlights your margin.The focus isn’t the lost payment, but the cost of replacing the lost goods which aren’t going to be returned by the fraudster.
-Or, in the case of a marketplace, the lost payout to suppliers who fulfilled the order.

 You can think of this in terms of the lifecycle of that order.
 And how the balances and the net position change over time compared to the starting point:

-This is a more sophisticated approach to counting chargebacks.
-That said, it can be more difficult to explain and gets complicated if you have large variations in margin across your product line.
 One great strength of this method, however, is that unlike the others it gives you an accurate indication of how many successful orders you need to cover the net loss, on a gross profit basis.

-Depending on how you choose to calculate the costs of chargebacks, you could end up with divergent results.
 Following the single $100 order used in each of the examples above, and a 50% margin, we end up with this range:

-So which should you choose?
 Well, it’s important to think about how you’re making this calculation today and how well it lines up with your business objectives.

 In the tradeoff between blocking genuine customers and accepting a given volume of chargebacks, a business focused on profitability will prioritize margin.
 So here net position calculation is likely the most appropriate method for you.